 Handles are hollow, can bend over time.
 Difficult to open in tight spaces.

-Handles soft limbs up to 2 1/2" in diameter.
+Handles soft limbs up to 2 1/2 inches in diameter.
 Handle length is good for thick growth.
 Requires minimal arm strength.
 Low-friction coating resists sap and debris buildup.

 Handle can break on larger limbs.
 Blades dull quickly.
 Some complaints of premature rusting.